 For dining or a drink there are some good choices.
 The Lakeside Hotel overlooks the lake and offers a traditional bar serving local ale, a lounge bar and contemporary bistro, along with a more formal restaurant offering fine cuisine, perfect for celebration or just a little indulgence.
 At Newby Bridge you have the Swan Hotel, with its gardens overlooking the River Leven and offering a decent bar and bistro restaurant.

 Head south down onto the Cartmel Peninsula and you have winding country lanes that lead to Morecambe Bay.
-The village of Grange over Sands overlooks the bay with a mile long promenade.
-There are some excellent shops including Higginson's award winning butchers, two bakers, a grocer and a host of little cafes and tearooms.
+The village of Grange over Sands overlooks the bay with a mile-long promenade.
+There are some excellent shops including Higginson's award-winning butchers, two bakers, a grocer and a host of little cafes and tearooms.
 Over the fell lies Cartmel, one of Cumbria's prettiest villages.
 Four pubs, Rogan's restaurant, the Michelin awarded L'Enclume, a huge Norman priory and a national hunt race course along with narrow streets and a little river make for the perfect village setting.

 At Cark there is Holker Hall, a fine country house and gardens open to the public also offering a food hall with local produce.
-If you are still in the mood for more grand houses, then at the other end of the peninsular is Levens Hall a fine house built around 1590 and boasts one of the finest topiary gardens in the UK.
+If you are still in the mood for more grand houses, then at the other end of the peninsula is Levens Hall a fine house built around 1590 and boasts one of the finest topiary gardens in the UK.

 North from the cottage, up the Rusland valley, you come to the Grizedale Forest where you can purchase a map of the trails for both walking and mountain bikes.
 As you explore the forest you will come across fabulous sculptures, which are part of an ongoing art initiative sponsored by The Forestry Commission.
 North west lies Coniston Water and the Coniston mountain range, offering plenty of water activities and mountain trails to suit all abilities.